samrachana/Samrachana-Araniko/README.md

 ### Frequently Asked Questions

-> Before asking questions in discussion forum, please make sure that your question is not already answered by this file.
+> Before asking questions in discussion forum, please make sure that your question is not already answered in this document.

 1. Is Samrachana free to use?